Gypsy. Book by Arthur Laurents, music by Jule Styne, lyrics by Stephen Sondheim. Terrence J. Nolen directed at the Arden Theatre, May-June 2017.

 Aspects were missing, however.
 Martello appeared as a mature woman.
 The fable plays best when Rose reveals the childlike side of her personality; her tyrannical behavior becomes understandable when we see it as childish tantrum based on the fact that she was deserted by her own mother at an early age.
 I’m concerned with her personality, not a calendar, but let’s not forget the facts.
 When Louise was seven and her baby sister June was six, they were part of a vaudeville act which is portrayed in this show — and Rose was only 28.

 While Rose is an overbearing stage mom, we are drawn to her because she’s a charmer.
-When she tells theater-owners that they don’t know their own business, we cheer for this cookie who tells off the powerful; and that charm was minimized here.
-Also, it’s exciting when Rose has a fetching appeal that would cause male drivers to stop their cars and give her a hitch (as they do in Act I) and would make Herbie fall for her at first glance, as he does.
+When she tells theater-owners that they don’t know their own business, we cheer for this cookie who tells off the powerful; and that charm was minimal here.
+Also, Rose should have a fetching appeal that would cause male drivers to stop their cars and give her a hitch (as they do in Act I) and would make Herbie fall for her at first glance, as he does.

 I had the pleasure of knowing playwright Arthur Laurents because he was the cousin of one of my closest friends, and he said that Rose should be “sexy.”